Chassis/Chassis/README.md

-# Sennza Chassis
+# Chassis

-This is the new fangled base repository for Sennza work.
+This is the new fangled development environtment base using Vagrant + WordPress

 ## Prerequisites